 It is quite unfortunate that the life and works of Fumitoshi Goto have been more or less neglected in Japan and all over the world.
 In my opinion, there are mainly two reasons for such neglect.
 First, Goto is a man of stubborn and unmovable character, thus having a very few friends except Kiyozo Miyata, his mentor at Kobe.
 Second, all of his works have been written in Japanese, therefore being unavailable to foreign readers.
 Incidentally, I myself am a Kobe University graduate like Goto, and can freely write academic papers in English.
-So, I feel that I would be quite qualified as one of right persons who can easily understand and fairly reassess his works, thus hopefully letting the world academia know his outstanding contribution to the economic science.
-6)
+So, I feel that I would be quite qualified as one of right persons who can easily understand and fairly reassess his works, thus hopefully letting the world academia know his outstanding contribution to the economic science.6)

-3.2 Religion Determines Economy, Not the Other Way Around
+3.2 Religion Determines Economy, But Not the Other Way Around

 Although I am a native son of Osaka, I must confess that I have spent a rather unsettled life so far.
-First of all, I did not attend Osaka University perhaps against the desire of my parents, but rather sent a university life at Kobe, around 100 kilometer far from my home at Osaka.
+First of all, I did not attend Osaka University perhaps against the desire of my parents, but I rather sent a university life at Kobe, around 100 kilometer far from my home at Osaka.
 As a graduate student, I moved at the foot of Mt.
 Maya, and lodged in a traditional house.
-Even though I was unexpectedly appointed as an instructor of economics at Kobe University, I nevertheless decided to simultaneously continue my graduate studies at both the University of Colorado and the University of Rochester, the U.S. When I successfully acquired a Ph.D.
-Degree at Rochester, I determined to teach economic theory at the University of Pittsburgh, once a smoky iron city.
+Even though I was unexpectedly appointed as an instructor of economics at Kobe University, I nevertheless decided to simultaneously continue my graduate studies at both the University of Colorado and the University of Rochester, in the U.S. When I successfully acquired a Ph.D.
+Degree at Rochester, I determined to teach economic theory ology, and ethics.
+By writing this book on Shin Buddhism and Capitalism, I believe that I have somehow succeeded in bringing the Religion-History factors into Economic Science.
+For such task, I am very much indebted to my teacher Miyata."
+(Goto, 1974, Introduction, pp. 2-3.)

+at the University of Pittsburgh, which was once notorious as a smoky iron city.
 After I enjoyed my stay in a foreign country for eight years, the advanced ages of my old parents weighed on my mind, so that I eventually came back to Japan, the Land of the Rising Sun.

 I then worked for Hiroshima University, seriously affected by the Atomic Bombing in the Second World War, and later moved to the University of Tsukuba, a center of the newly established "Magnificent Tsukuba Science City," about 100 kilometer north of Tokyo.
 After staying at Tsukuba for 20 long years, I finally settled to Hikone, a birthplace of my wife Tokuko, which was a pretty castle town near Kyoto, an ancient capital of Japan.
 I worked for Shiga University at Hikone, and later for Ryukoku University at Kyoto.
 Very Fortunately, Ryukoku University is a private university closely related to Shin Buddhism, and is arguably the oldest university in Japan.
 It is at Ryukoku University that I met with my old friend Tomio Iguchi and had a golden opportunity to read the great books of Fumitoshi Goto.
 It is no exaggeration to say that without my close association with Ryukoku, my keen interest on Shin Buddhism would never been aroused so highly.
-In hindsight, I think that the combination of those things came as a great surprise to me.
-7)
+In hindsight, I think that the combination of those things came as a great surprise to me.7)